matjazkorosec/hierarchical/README.md

 # Hierarchical structure

 Hierarchical structure is a **React & TypeScript** application designed for interactive tree visualization using **D3.js**.
-It enables users to explore hierarchical data with filtering, settings customization, and performance tracking.
+It enables users to explore hierarchical data with filtering, settings customization and performance tracking.

 ---